The hardest words to pronounce in French

 A woman teaching a child how to pronounce a word

 English and French have a lot in common - as we’ve written about before.
-But even though so many words are the same in both languages, or virtually the same, the pronunciation tends to be vastly different between.
+But even though so many words are the same in both languages, or virtually the same, the pronunciation tends to be vastly different between them.
 Mastering the accent is what many students find the hardest of all, and elisions and contractions, which happen when some words that begin or end with a vowel merge together, can complicate things further.

 Some words are relatively straightforward.
 Others are trickier.
 And some are downright intimidating for non-French speakers.
 But once you know how to pronounce these words, doing so becomes a lot easier.
 That’s why we’ve compiled some of the hardest words to say in French - with a guide on how to pronounce them correctly.